Antyfive/teo.js/README.md

 ```javascript
 res.send(500, "My error message");
 ```
 Alternately, you can just send your response code.
-And response text will be matched in http.STATUS_CODES.
+And response text will be matched in `http.STATUS_CODES`.
 ```javascript
 res.send(500);
 ```